hewison-chris/agora-cl-docs/website/docs/install/install-with-bazel.md

 ## Run a validator

-Ensure that your beacon node is fully synced before proceeding.
+Ensure that your Agora node is fully synced before proceeding.
 See [Check node and validator status](../monitoring/checking-status.md) for detailed status-checking instructions.

 Navigate to the [Mainnet Launchpad](https://launchpad.ethereum.org/summary) and follow the instructions.
 If you want to participate in the **testnet**, you can navigate to the [Goerli-Prater](https://goerli.launchpad.ethereum.org/summary/) or [Ropsten](https://ropsten.launchpad.ethereum.org/summary) launchpads.